ritugala/NoMoreSpoilers/README.md

-A Chrome Extension that helps you avoid spoilers of TV Shows/remaining seasons you haven't watched yet!
+A Chrome Extension that helps you avoid spoilers of TV Shows/remaining seasons you haven't watched yet.